 Note: Use this method only if you cannot use the Oracle home for Oracle9iAS Database Cache.
 Do not use this method if your application ran from a release later than 8.1.6.1.

-Instead, refer to "Using the Oracle9iAS Database Cache Home" on page 6-35 for the recommended method.
+See Also: "Using the Oracle9iAS Database Cache Home" on page 6-35 for the recommended method.

+1. Copy the following library files from the Oracle home in which you installed Oracle9iAS Database Cache to the Oracle home for the Oracle8i server or client that your application uses:

+'''

+ORACLE HOME\bin\oraclient8.dll

+ORACLE_HOME\bin\orageneric8.dll (not required for 8.1.6.1)

+ORACLE HOME\bin\orawtc8.dll

+ORACLE HOME\bin\orawtc8.lib

+'''

-- 1. Copy the following library files from the Oracle home in which you installed Oracle9iAS Database Cache to the Oracle home for the Oracle8i server or client that your application uses: - ORACLE HOME/lib/libclient8.a - ORACLE\HOME/lib/libgeneric8.a (not required for 8.1.6.1) - ORACLE HOME/lib/libwtc8.so - ORACLE HOME/lib/libwtc8.a - 2.
-Set the following environment variables to the Oracle home for the Oracle8i server or client that your applications uses: - Set ORACLE\HOME to the Oracle home. - Set LD\LIBRARY\PATH to ORACLE\HOME/lib. - Set PATH to include ORACLE HOME/bin. - 3.
-From the Oracle home for the Oracle8i server or client that your application uses, run the executable file genclntsh, which is located in the ORACLE\HOME/bin directory. - 4.
-Copy the SQL\Plus executable file from the Oracle home in which you installed Oracle9iAS Database Cache to the Oracle home for the Oracle8i server or client that your application uses. - 5.
-Set the value of the environment variable ORA\OCI\CACHE to "1" so that all applications started from the process will use the cache.
+- 2. From the Start menu, select Oracle for Windows NT -> Oracle Home Selector.
+Then, select the Oracle home for the Oracle8i server or client that your application uses. - 3.
+Copy the SQL\Plus executable file from the Oracle home in which you installed Oracle9iAS Database Cache to the Oracle home for the Oracle8i server or client that your application uses. - 4.
+Set the value of the environment variable ORA OCI CACHE to "1" so that all applications started from the process will use the cache.
 (Alternatively, you can use parameters within OCI applications to control which applications or statements use the cache.)

-- 6. If you use the environment variable or registry parameter TNS\ADMIN, make sure it points to the Oracle home that your application uses. - 7.
+- 5. If you use the environment variable or registry parameter TNS\ADMIN, make sure it points to the Oracle home that your application uses. - 6.
 Copy the entries in the tnsnames.ora file from the Oracle home in which you installed Oracle9iAS Database Cache to the tnsnames.ora file in the Oracle home for the Oracle8i server or client that your application uses.